ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

        uz_axi_write_int32(base_address+A_int32_Data_uz_axi_testIP,A);
    }

-7. Run the tests, they will pass
+7. Run the tests.
+They will pass
 8. Currently, we only test the *good* case in which everything works as expected.
-However, we need to protect agains some basic errors.
+However, we need to protect against some basic errors.
-9. Add a test that protect agains calling the write function without a valid base address:
+9. Add a test that protects against calling the write function without a valid base address:

 .. code-block:: c
    :linenos: